Lake Anna: North Anna Dam

 The dam creating the lake, North Anna Dam, is a 5000 ft and 90 ft earthen embankment dam.
 It is 30 ft wide at its crest and sits at an elevation of 265 ft above sea level.
 The dam's spillway is located in the center of its body and is 200 ft wide, containing three main 40 ft and 30 ft radial gates.
 Two smaller 8.5 ft wide and tall gates on the outer edges of the spillway section maintain normal discharges.
-Normal elevation for the reservoir is 250 ft.
+The normal elevation for the reservoir is 250 ft.
 The dam's hydroelectric power plant is located on the west side of the spillway and is supplied with water via a 5 ft penstock.
 The plant consists of two small open runner turbine-generators, the larger with a 775 kW capacity and the smaller rated at 225 kW for a combined installed capacity of 1 megawatt.

-Use and recreation
+Wildlife

-Events
+Fish species present in Lake Anna include largemouth bass (Micropterus salmoides), bluegill (Lepomis macrochirus), redear sunfish (L. microlophus), channel catfish (Ictalurus punctatus), white catfish (Ameiurus catus), yellow bullhead (A. natalis), brown bullhead (A. nebulosus), black crappie (Pomoxis nigromaculatus), white perch (Morone americana), American gizzard shad (Dorosoma cepedianum), threadfin shad (D. petenense), blueback herring (Alosa aestivalis), creek chubsucker (Erimyzon oblongus) and white sucker (Catostomus commersonii).
+Striped bass (Morone saxatilis) and hybrid striped bass are maintained by stocking.
+Blue catfish (Ictalurus furcatus), grass carp (Ctenopharyngodon idella) and saugeye may be present due to past introduction.
+As of 2017, the exotic northern snakehead (Channa argus) has established a self-sustaining population in Lake Anna.

-Lake Anna is the site of several major annual events.
-The Kinetic Race weekend takes place every May; this is a half-distance race, followed by a sprint-distance race.
-The Giant Acorn Triathlon weekend occurs every fall and features an international/Olympic-distance triathlon, followed by a sprint-distance triathlon the following day.
+Species of submerged aquatic vegetation in the lake include Hydrilla verticillata, southern naiad (Najas guadalupensis) and Chara sp.
+American waterwillow (Justicia americana) grows as an emergent plant.